[This article is written from the point of view of "Tactical"

 Every 4th of July the nation celebrates this Declaration with fireworks, flag waving, and patriotic speeches.
 But almost never do any of the orating politicians actually quote any portion of the Declaration to their audiences — or explain what it means.
 Yet, despite our rulers' desire that we remain ignorant, docile, and obedient to their commands, throughout our history some individuals and organizations have successfully used strategies of Nonviolent Resistance to mobilize people-power around a wide variety of issues.
 The Freedom Movement being just one example.

 People-power movements apply political power to directly influence government, pass legislation such as the Civil and Voting Rights Acts, affect spending and taxes, and so on.
 But people-power can also change the social/cultural context within which all political power is exercised.
 Prior to the Freedom Movement, for example, overt, explicit, racism was a common aspect of American society.
 "Nigger" jokes were on the radio and "Blackface" stereotypes on TV, derogatory racial images were an everyday part of commerce, and politicians used explicit racist appeals in campaigns and cited racist ideology in legislative debates.
 If you questioned or criticized such overt racism you were, at the very least, considered to be an un-American crank — and probably a Communist.
-The Freedom Movement fundamentally changed our cultural context so that what was normal in the 1950s is now utterly unacceptable.
-Disney, for example, made Song of the South (after Bambi and before Cinderella), an animated feature film filled with racial stereotypes that are so offensive today that the Disney Company has never re-released it nor made it available for home video.
-Other people-power movements have made similar profound changes in how our society views women and women's roles and how we view the global environment.
-And today, ongoing people-power movements continue to struggle over issues as varied as immigration and sexuality in its many varied forms.

 But since the '60s, efforts to mobilize people-power have been only partially effective in some areas — women, environment, and gay issues, for example — and largely ineffective in other areas — foreign policy, war, economic justice, covert racism, etc. In part, this is because money-power is constantly active in influencing government, while people-power is intermittent and most of the time largely latent.
 And in part it is because people-power today has become weak and divided.
 One reason for that weakness is our failure to fully use the power of Nonviolent Resistance.

-Yes, people-power can be exercised through elections — at times people-power has been powerful at the ballot box — but only when there are organizations and movements that educate and mobilize people around their interests OUTSIDE of the electoral process.
+Yet, people-power can be exercised through elections — at times people-power has been powerful at the ballot box — but only when there are organizations and movements that educate and mobilize people around their interests OUTSIDE of the electoral process.

 Which brings us to direct action and Nonviolent Resistance.
 By and large, the strategies of the Freedom Movement — and the strategies of most successful reform movements — were the strategies of Nonviolent Resistance.

-In modern times there have been numerous instances where revolutionary Nonviolent Resistance was used to overthrow authoritarian governments, but Nonviolent Resistance is more commonly used to reform some aspect of government or society — the U.S. Civil Rights Movement being a case in point.
+In modern times elsewhere in the world there have been instances where revolutionary Nonviolent Resistance was used to overthrow authoritarian governments, but Nonviolent Resistance is more commonly used to reform some aspect of government or society — the U.S. Civil Rights Movement being a case in point.
 Whether the goal is revolution or reform, the purpose of nonviolent tactics and strategies is to create a political dynamic that organizes and mobilizes people-power while at the same time limiting and restricting the ability of opponents to suppress the movement with violence and money-power.

 No, we won't accept segregationBy mobilizing nonviolent popular action, we use our strength against their weakness.